Skip to content

 • You feel noticeably tired, heavy, or foggy after meals, particularly carbohydrate-rich ones.

-• Your energy fluctuates significantly throughout the day, with noticeable crashes mid-morning or mid-afternoon.
+• Your energy fluctuates significantly throughout the day, with noticeable crashes.

 • You feel hungry again shortly after eating, even after a full meal.